Bank Fraud

 Implementing Robust Internal Controls

 Effective fraud prevention starts with strong internal controls.
 Banks should establish clear policies and procedures that segregate duties among employees, ensuring no single individual has control over all aspects of a transaction.
 Regular audits and compliance checks are essential to maintain the integrity of these controls.
-For example, the duties of authorization, custody of assets, recording transactions, and reconciliation should be distributed among different personnel to prevent internal fraud.
+For example, the duties of authorisation, custody of assets, recording transactions, and reconciliation should be distributed among different personnel to prevent internal fraud.

 Regular Risk Assessments and Updates